Get Started

 Cache-Control Headers That Actually Speed Up Your Crawl Budget

-Set `Cache-Control: no-cache` on frequently updated pages to force revalidation—search bots will check for fresh content without refetching unchanged assets.
-Add `max-age=31536000, immutable` to static resources like CSS and JavaScript so crawlers skip revisiting files that never change, freeing crawl budget for pages that matter.
-Use `private` directives on user-specific or session-based URLs to signal they shouldn’t be cached by proxies or crawlers, preventing bots from wasting crawl budget on personalized variants.
-Audit your server’s default headers with Chrome DevTools or curl—misconfigurations like missing directives or conflicting Expires headers dilute cache signals and confuse both browsers and bots.
+Set Cache-Control: no-cache on frequently updated pages to force revalidation, search bots will check for fresh content without refetching unchanged assets.
+Add max-age=31536000, immutable to static resources like CSS and JavaScript so crawlers skip revisiting files that never change, freeing crawl budget for pages that matter.
+Use private directives on user-specific or session-based URLs to signal they shouldn’t be cached by proxies or crawlers, preventing bots from wasting crawl budget on personalized variants.
+Audit your server’s default headers with Chrome DevTools or curl, misconfigurations like missing directives or conflicting Expires headers dilute cache signals and confuse both browsers and bots.

 What Cache-Control Does for Crawlers

-Practical impact: Setting max-age=86400 on stable pages (product specs, evergreen guides) signals bots to skip re-crawling for 24 hours, freeing crawl budget for new or frequently updated content.
+Practical impact, setting max-age=86400 on stable pages (product specs, evergreen guides) signals bots to skip re-crawling for 24 hours, freeing crawl budget for new or frequently updated content.
 Conversely, no-cache or short max-age values on news articles or inventory pages ensure bots catch changes quickly.
-The header becomes a scheduling instruction: “Check back in X seconds” rather than “guess when I’ve changed.”
+The full directive list and behavior is documented in MDN’s HTTP Cache-Control reference.

 Overhead view of server rack with ethernet cables and LED indicators in data center